 - Training sessions: We offer training sessions on open data and best practices for managing data and code at our three annual global staff trainings.

-Blog posts about research transparency at IPA:
+Blog posts about research transparency: